 The following are the steps involved in the data analysis process.

-First of all, you need to decide what kind of data you require.
+- Data Requirement: First of all, you need to decide what kind of data you require.
 For instance, you might need the population of a particular area or the average income of a certain group of people.

-Data is collected whenever it’s necessary.
+- Data Collection: Data is collected whenever it’s necessary.
 Accuracy is a crucial part of collecting data because if it is not accurate, then the conclusion drawn will be wrong.

-This means that the gathered data has to be analyzed or organized.
+- Data Processing: This means that the gathered data has to be analyzed or organized.
 For example, you might choose to arrange the data in rows and columns in a spreadsheet.

-Not all of the data collected will be useful.
+- Data Cleaning: Not all of the data collected will be useful.
 Also, there are likely some errors in the data.
 At this stage, the data is cleaned and the errors are either removed or fixed.
 This step is important before analysis so that the outcome is accurate.

-At this step, the data is analyzed and the conclusions are made.
+- Data Analysis: At this step, the data is analyzed and the conclusions are made.
 Various data analysis tools and techniques are used like data visualization, correlation, and regression analysis.
 Sometimes, there may still be some errors left even after data cleaning; these errors should be removed in this step.

-After analyzing the data, it is converted into an organized, simplified document.
+- Communication: After analyzing the data, it is converted into an organized, simplified document.
 This document is used to take insightful actions and make data-backed decisions.
 For example, it might be presented in the form of charts, tables, or graphs.

 Skills Required To Become A Data Analyst